 - 15 ounce can kidney beans drained and rinsed

-- 1/4 cup chopped cilantro plus more for topping
+- ¼ cup chopped cilantro plus more for topping

-- 1/2 cup sour cream plus more for topping
+- ½ cup sour cream plus more for topping

 - 1 cup shredded sharp cheddar

-- 1/4 cup sliced green onions for topping
+- ¼ cup sliced green onions for topping

-- While the pasta is cooking, heat a dutch oven or medium stock pot over medium-high heat.
-Once hot, drizzle in olive oil.
-Add chopped onion and bell pepper once hot.
-Sprinkle with 1/4 teaspoon table salt.
-Sauté until softened, about 6 minutes.
-Add in garlic and sauté a minute more, or until aromatic.
+- While the pasta is cooking, heat a Dutch oven or medium stock pot over medium-high heat.
+Drizzle with olive oil.
+Once hot, add the chopped onion, bell pepper, and ¼ teaspoon salt.
+Sauté until the onions are softened and golden, about 6-8 minutes.

-- Reduce heat to low.
-Stir in the cooked pasta, reserved pasta water, sour cream and cheddar cheese.
+- Stir in the cooked pasta and shredded cheese.
 Heat until the cheese is melted and everything is warmed through, about 1-2 minutes.

 - Taste for salt.
 Serve topped with fresh chopped green onions and additional cilantro if desired.
 Enjoy!

 - Beans: The beans can be doubled for extra protein.
 Red beans, kidney beans, and black beans all work here.

 - A packet of taco seasoning can be used in place of the chili powder, cumin, and oregano.